This post contains affiliate links. As an Amazon associate, I earn from qualifying purchases.

 3) What Was That About Food?

 Simmer down, Internet Stranger!
 Have I ever failed to feed you?
 Before you begin this Boise walking tour, stop at the legendary Goldy’s for some breakfast.
-You might have to wait for a while, but it’s worth it.
+It’s crazy popular, so you might have to wait for a while to get a table, but it’s worth it.

 I recommend sampling their Basque-style breakfast specials because it will be hard to find these treats outside of Boise.
-The Andalusian eggs use yummy Basque chorizo for an exciting kick, but a much nicer kick than you’d get from a sheep.
+The Andalusian eggs use yummy Basque chorizo for an exciting kick, but don’t worry!
+It’s a much nicer kick than you’d get from a sheep.

 Boise Walking Tour